syrenly/syrenly/README.md

 # My repositories

 A brief summary of all my repositories.
 Further details can be found in the specific README of each repository.
+The applications are implemented with Angular framework, possibly at the latest version.
 Any constructive suggestions are REALLY REALLY REALLY appreciated.

 🔥All the repos are currently mantained, updates are made almost weekly🔥

 ## Development

 💪 My current efforts are on:
+- 🎉 Upgrading all repo to Angular 18 🎉
 - 🚧angular-demo🚧: application to study Angular 17.
 Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️
 - microfrontend: demo application with dynamic loading of microfrontend applications. 🚧REWORK IN PROGRESS🚧 You can see the progress on the branch [new-microfrontend](https://github.com/syrenly/microfrontend/tree/new-microfrontend)

 Full applications:
-- weather-forecast: a demo application that uses OpenWeatherAPI to retrieve data about weather forecasts.
+- weather-forecast: a demo application, that uses OpenWeatherAPI to retrieve data about weather forecasts.
 Unit tests cover at least 80% of the code.

 Maybe not the most aesthetically pleasing projects you will ever see on Github, but at least they do what they should do:
 - angular-w-bootstrap: small application to test integrations with Bootstrap CSS framework and study Angular attributes and directives to apply styles.
 Unit tests included.